canonical/loki-k8s-operator/README.md

 ## Description

-[Loki](https://grafana.com/oss/loki/) is an open-source fully-featured logging stack.
-The Loki charmed operator deploys Loki in Kubernetes using [Juju, the Charmed Operator Lifecycle Manager (OLM).](https://juju.is/)
+[Loki](https://grafana.com/oss/loki/) is an open-source fully-featured logging system.
+The Loki charmed operator deploys Loki in Kubernetes using [Juju](https://juju.is) and the [Charmed Operator Lifecycle Manager (OLM)](https://juju.is/docs/olm).

 ## Quick start